mcwookie/proxynexus-rs/UPDATING_COLLECTION.md

 4. Update the Docker web app too if you're using it (same step 6 as above).

+## Double-sided cards: two different conventions

+Marvel Champions and Arkham Horror LCG represent a double-sided card differently at the source API, and the image naming has to follow suit — mixing these up either breaks the catalog match or (worse) silently produces the wrong result:

+- **Arkham Horror LCG (ArkhamDB)**: a double-sided card (most investigators, acts, agendas) has **one** card code with separate `imagesrc`/`backimagesrc` fields.
+Name the files `{card_id}@{pack_id}.jpg` (front) and `{card_id}@{pack_id}~back.jpg` (back) -- the `~back` part convention exists for exactly this case.

+- **Marvel Champions (MarvelCDB)**: a double-sided card (hero/alter-ego pairs) gets **two separate card codes** from MarvelCDB itself, e.g.
+  `01001a` (Spider-Man) and `01001b` (Peter Parker) -- confirmed via
+  MarvelCDB's own `linked_to_code`/`linked_card` fields, and the catalog treats them as two fully independent cards (`query --set-name "Core Set" -g marvel_champions` lists "Spider-Man" and "Peter Parker" as separate rows). **Never use `~back` here.** Each side just needs its own plain front image: `01001a@core.jpg` and `01001b@core.jpg`.
+There is no catalog entry for the bare code `01001`, so a file named `01001@core~back.jpg` would fail to match any official printing at all -- the `a`/`b` suffix is part of the real card ID, not a naming mistake to "fix" into a `~back` part.

 ## Known pitfalls (hit for real while adding Arkham Horror LCG)

+- **A buggy TTS export script can tag every card with a spurious `~back` file**, not just genuinely double-sided ones.
+If your source images come from a Tabletop Simulator save exporter, check that it only writes a `~back` file when the deck's `UniqueBack` flag is true -- if it writes one unconditionally (even a shared, generic player/encounter card back for single-sided cards), every single-sided card will incorrectly show a card back in the app.
+Symptom: an implausibly high fraction of `~back` files relative to genuinely double-sided cards (e.g. ~50% in a collection where only ~25% of cards are actually double-sided).
+To retroactively clean up a collection already exported this way, cross-reference each `~back` file's `(card_id, pack_id)` against the game API's own `double_sided` field (ArkhamDB) rather than relying on image-hash deduplication alone -- the "generic" back image isn't always byte-identical across packs (different scan batches/resolutions), so hash-based dedup under-counts the spurious files.

 - **The bulk `/api/public/cards/` endpoint is unreliable for both games** -- confirmed for MarvelCDB (drops some encounter cards) and, worse, for